caltechlibrary/collections.library.caltech.edu/modules/caltechlibrary_collections/README.md

 CONFIGURATION
 -------------

 The module has no menu or modifiable settings.
 There is no configuration.
-When enabled, the module will override the “add new comment” and “log in to post comments” links from the Comment module when used in Views.